DDS-Solutions/Tadpole-Marketing/README.md

   ---
 </div>

-This repository contains the source code for the official **Tadpole OS** marketing website, built with **Astro** for zero-JS performance and extreme search engine discoverability.
+This repository contains the source code for the official **AI-Tadpole-OS** marketing website, built with **Astro** for zero-JS performance and extreme search engine discoverability.

 ## 🌟 Key Features